Beggs, Oklahoma: In popular culture

 Beggs attracted national attention in the late 1970s when public pay phones offering calls for only five cents had long since been phased out across the country, but Beggs still had them.
 In the 21st century, pay phones of any cost began to be phased out across the country by AT&T in 2007 and Verizon in 2011.
 But as of mid-2022, Beggs still has nickel public pay phones, maintained by the Beggs Telephone Company.

 Beggs features prominently in The Great War: American Front, the second volume of the Southern Victory alternate history novels by author Harry Turtledove.
-In it, Confederate forces, having won the War of Secession in 1862, are pitted against Union forces in 1914-era trench combat on the North American continent, including in the Confederate state of Sequoyah (Oklahoma) around the town of Beggs.

 Beggs was one of the filming sites for principal photography on Season One of the FX comedy series Reservation Dogs from filmmaker Sterlin Harjo, which concerns four Native American teens in rural Oklahoma.